kushal-10/inventory-dynamics/docs/joss/paper.md

 c_t = h \max(0, I_t) + b \max(0, - I_t)\,,
 $$

 where $I_t$ is the inventory level at the end of period $t$.
 The higher the holding cost, the more costly it is to keep inventory positive and high.
 The higher the out-of-stock cost, the more costly it is to run out of stock when the inventory level is negative.
-The goal is to identify an order policy that minimizes aggregated costs over a given time hoziron.
+The goal is to identify an ordering policy that minimizes total costs over a given time horizon.
 The interested reader is referred to @bottcher2023control for further details.

 To control single-sourcing dynamics, we initialize a neural network controller using the `SingleSourcingNeuralController` class.
 For illustration purposes, we use a simple neural network with 1 hidden layer and 2 neurons.
 The activation function is `torch.nn.CELU(alpha=1)`.